logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 who has the 'User Management' role.
 If you are unsure who has the 'User Management' role please email the PMHC Helpdesk at support@pmhc-mds.com.

-After navigating to the **Data Entry** tab, you will be presented with three search boxes, which will allow you to easily find and view the client data for the organisations you have permission to access.
+After navigating to the **Data Entry** tab, you will be presented a table of clients.

 .. figure:: screen-shots/clients.png
    :alt: Data Entry tab View